Composite-particle hydrodynamics from dyonic black branes: General structure of the metric and the field strength

-where sum of the last two terms is nothing but original constant magnetic field, thus we clearly do not perturb the magnetic part and do not introduce any further dynamical degrees of freedom.
-The advantage of this compensation is that we may take strong magnetic field which is consistent with the derivative expansion.
+where the sum of the last two terms is nothing but the original constant magnetic field; thus, we clearly do not perturb the magnetic part and do not introduce any further dynamical degrees of freedom.
+The advantage of this compensation is that we may consider a strong magnetic field that is consistent with the derivative expansion.

-Now we are ready for the next step of \cite{minwalla01}.
-Let us suppose that the parameters have boundary coordinate dependence, then the metric (\ref{rnboost}) and the field strength (\ref{Fsstart}) don't satisfy the equations of motion any more.
-Accordingly, $W_{IJ}$ and $W_I$ are not equal to zero but proportional to derivatives of these functions.
-We call them source terms denoted by $-S^{(1)}_{I}$ and $-S_{IJ}^{(1)}~$.
-To obtain first order solution, we may add first order terms to the metric and the gauge field with following ansatz\footnote{Where $\delta^{ij}\alpha_{ij} = 0$, and we took a gauge choice, $g_{rr}=0,~g_{r\mu} \propto u_\mu,~Tr[ {(g^{(0)})}^{-1} g^{(n)} ]=0, ~\forall n> 0$.
-In addition, we take a convenient frame which can be always recovered to the covariant form with $ u_\mu $, $P_{\mu\nu}$ by the boost. }.
+Now, we are ready for another important step of Ref.\cite{minwalla01}.
+Because the parameters are not constant, the metric in Eq.(\ref{rnboost}) and the field strength in Eq.(\ref{Fsstart}) do not satisfy the equations of motion anymore.
+Accordingly, $W_{IJ}$ and $W_I$ are not equal to zero, but are proportional to the derivatives of these functions.
+We call them the source terms and denote them by $-S^{(1)}_{I}$ and $-S_{IJ}^{(1)}~$.
+To obtain the first-order solution, we may add first-order terms to the metric and the gauge field with following ansatz \cite{footnote4}:

-where we used ${}^{(n)}$ instead of ${}^{(1)}$ for general order, since this ansatz is available in the higher orders.
+where we used ${}^{(n)}$ instead of ${}^{(1)}$ for general order, because this ansatz is also available in for higher orders.
 Plugging the above terms into $W_{IJ}$ and $W_I$, one can get additional terms.
-We call them ``correction terms'' denoted by $C^{(1)}_{IJ}$ and $C^{(1)}_{I}$.
-Using the source terms and the correction terms, the first order Einstein's equation and the Maxwell's equation can be expressed by a simple form as $ S^{(1)}_{IJ} = C^{(1)}_{IJ} $ and $S^{(1)}_I = C^{(1)}_I$.
+We call them ``correction terms'', which are denoted by $C^{(1)}_{IJ}$ and $C^{(1)}_{I}$.
+Using the source terms and the correction terms, the first-order Einstein's equation and the Maxwell's equation can be expressed in a simple form as $ S^{(1)}_{IJ} = C^{(1)}_{IJ} $ and $S^{(1)}_I = C^{(1)}_I$.